adamay909/s3backer_docker/README.md

 etc) on top of this virtual file as a loopback device.

-You can use starting a container based on this image almost as a drop-in alternative to using a s3backer binary directly on the host machine.
+You can use a container based on this image almost as a drop-in alternative to using a s3backer binary directly on the host machine.

 ## Basic Usage